moul/doc.cloud.online.net/scaleway/documentation/api/content/api_general.md

 - Supply an "X-Auth-Token" header followed by the token you get previously, e.g. "4e0b46e4-7c1d-44d4-8ba6-dc5f80694397"

 ```
-curl -X GET -H "X-Auth-Token: 4e0b46e4-7c1d-44d4-8ba6-dc5f80694397" -H "Content-Type: application/json" https://api.hyperscale.fr/v1/{ressources}
+curl -X GET -H "X-Auth-Token: 4e0b46e4-7c1d-44d4-8ba6-dc5f80694397" -H "Content-Type: application/json" https://api.labs.online.net/v1/{ressources}
 ```

 ## Errors

-HyperScale uses conventional HTTP response codes to indicate success or failure of an API request.
+We use conventional HTTP response codes to indicate success or failure of an API request.

-In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameters were missing, etc.), and codes in the 5xx range indicate an error with HyperScale's servers.
+In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameters were missing, etc.), and codes in the 5xx range indicate an error with our servers.

 ### HTTP Status Code Summary